-Astronomers Find 3 ‘Infant Planets’ Roughly The Mass Of Jupiter Orbiting A Nearby Young Star In The Milky Way
+Astronomers Find 3 ‘Infant Planets,’ Roughly The Mass Of Jupiter, Orbiting A Nearby Star In The Milky Way

 The system consists of three newly formed planets gravitating around a nearby star, dubbed HD 163296.
 This star is roughly 4 million years old, which makes it practically a baby in terms of cosmic age, since it’s 1,000 times younger than our sun.

-Located in the direction of the Sagittarius constellation of the Milky Way, this young star was found to host three “infant planets,” or protoplanets that are still developing, thanks to a novel planet-finding technique that takes an in-depth look at the protoplanetary disk that typically surrounds newborn stars.
+Located in the direction of the Sagittarius constellation of the Milky Way, this young star was found to host three “infant planets,” or protoplanets, that are still developing, thanks to a novel planet-finding technique that takes an in-depth look at the protoplanetary disk that typically surrounds newborn stars.

 As the Inquisitr previously reported, such young stars are normally shrouded in a cloud of gas and dust, that holds all the necessary ingredients to churn out new planets.